arkadijs/teamcity-docker/README.md

 #### [TeamCity] server and agent Docker images

 The images is based on [phusion/baseimage] so it has proper boot sequence and  process supervision.
+Agent is capable of building Docker images by leveraging Docker in Docker.

 phusion/baseimage is Ubuntu 14.04 LTS based image with [runit] init, cron, syslog-ng, and [sshd].